 Bitcoin is the most famous cryptocurrency, and probably always will be.
-It has the highest market capitalization, which is another way of saying that more people own or buy Bitcoin than any other cryptocurrency.
+It has the highest market capitalisation, which is another way of saying that more people own Bitcoin than any other cryptocurrency.
 It was also the first cryptocurrency to be created, and this happened in 2009.

 So who created this “digital gold” that now is becoming a mainstream store of value?
 Strangely, the creators of Bitcoin, even to this day, remain anonymous.